 - Maintaining your system regularly is one of the ways you can maintain your factory warranty.

 - Servicing your system twice a year, fall and spring, keeps your HVAC system in the best shape for much longer.

 - Taking care of your system regularly ensures it doesn’t breakdown very often.

 - An HVAC service plan might also come with equipment or installation savings built-in, so it can be something to ask about if you’re planning to sign on anyway.

 Terry’s A/C & Heating offers an HVAC service plan called the Peace of Mind Protection Program to make scheduled maintenance easier to remember.
 Central air and heating systems are serviced twice a year – in the fall to get ready for winter and spring to get ready for summer.

 Need a Second Opinion?

-We believe that a customer should know what they are buying — whether it’s equivalent to a Buick, Toyota or a Mercedes.
-Call us at 281-495-7830 to discuss your air conditioning or heating needs.
+We believe that a customer should know what they are buying — whether it’s a reliable value model AC system and heater or the latest variable speed heat pump.
+Call us at (281) 495-7830 to discuss your air conditioning and heating needs.
 We’d be honored to earn your business.
-We serve the Southwest side of Houston and surrounding communities of Katy, Richmond, Missouri City, Sugar Land and points nearby.
+We serve the Southwest side of Houston and surrounding communities of Katy, Richmond, Fulshear, Sugar Land and points nearby.